mrange/FsNICC/README.md

   }
 ```

-Once parsed we "just" render frame by frame to recreate the ST-NICC winner.
+Once parsed we "just" render frame by frame to recreate the STNICC winner.

 ### The parser